S32-PAMS/PAMS-Docs/src/site/notes/README.md

 ---
-{"dg-publish":true,"permalink":"/readme/","tags":["home","gardenEntry","gardenEntry"]}
+{"dg-publish":true,"permalink":"/readme/","tags":["home","gardenEntry"]}
 ---

 # PAMS

-Personnel and Artefact Monitoring System (PAMS) is an *asset tracking solution* which is secure, reliable and cost-efficient.
+> [!abstract] PAMS
-This is a site which links up our documentations for this system.
+> Personnel and Artefact Monitoring System (PAMS) is an anti-theft solution that tracks the location of personnel and sensitive objects, which is secure, scalable and cost-efficient.

-Find out more about our design
+Find out more about our design:

 - [[Architecture\|Architecture]]
 - [[Security\|Security]]